dnalencastre/fi-devops-challenge/README.md

 The kubernetes `deployment` resource, by default, allows for rolling deployments of new versions, allowing for no dowtime.
 Alternatively, a `blue-green` deployment model could be considered, by leveraging the labelling mechanism.

-The secret portion of the manifest should ideally be replaced by a proper secret management system (such as vault), or moved to it's own file, possibly with a separate deployment pipeline.
+The secret portion of the manifest should ideally be replaced by a proper secret management system (such as vault), or moved to it's own file, possibly with a separate deployment pipeline/task/action.

 Instead of a `service` resource, an `ingress` resource should be used, ideally on a different file.
 This could also be deployed with a different pipeline, since changing url endpoints could be considered sensitive.